khramkov/Backtrader-MQL5-API/README.md

 ## About The Project

-This project was created to work as a broker for Backtrader trading framework.
-It uses ZeroMQ sockets to communicate.
-Python side of this project located here: [Python Backtrader - Metaquotes MQL5 ](https://github.com/khramkov/MQL5-Backtrader-API)
+This is Backtrader part of the project.
+MQL5 side of this project located here: [Metaquotes MQL5 - Python Backtrader - API](https://github.com/khramkov/MQL5-Backtrader-API).

 Working:
 * Account info